 Because of the vibrant color palette of the majority of the Renaissance Ribbons products, and especially these amazing Velvet Borders, we prefer to stitch with a monofilament thread in the top and bobbin for a nearly invisible finish.
 This is not mandatory, but is a nicer look.
 For best results, you may need to loosen your upper tension slightly.
 It’s also a good idea to lengthen your stitch and sew at a slow and even pace.
 This type of thread does not stretch as well as regular thread and can break more easily under pressure, especially if it accidentally slides off the spool and wraps around the spool pin.
 Using a spool cap against the spool helps hold it in place on the pin, and again, going slowly and evenly helps the thread to feed correctly off the spool.
 Finally, always sew in the same direction along both sides of the ribbon/border.
 This will help prevent any shifting and puckering.
 If you’d prefer not to use invisible thread, choose colors that very closely match your ribbon/border, and take the time to re-thread as often as needed to maintain a perfect match.

 - Sewing Machine and standard presser foot

 - Jeans or denim sewing machine needle; you need a new, sharp and strong needle to stitch through the multiple layers of this project

 - Walking or Even Feed foot or engage your machine’s built-in system; optional but recommended for the layering involved with this project – we used the built-in AcuFeed™ Flex fabric feeding system available on may of our Janome studio machines, including the Janome Skyline S7

 Fabric and Other Supplies

-- ONE 1.1 yard pack of Velvet Border trim from Renaissance Ribbons; we used one of the widest options, the 6.5” Red, Purple & Pink Dahlias on Green & Orange Velvet Border; see the introduction above for some of our other favorite borders
+- ONE 1.1 yard pack (1 meter) of Velvet Border trim from Renaissance Ribbons or similar for the featured trim; we originally used 6.5” Red, Purple & Pink Dahlias on Green & Orange Velvet Border; see the introduction above for some of our other favorite borders

 - TWO yards of ⅜” coordinating Jacquard Ribbon from Renaissance Ribbons or similar for the outer accent borders along the featured trim; we originally used ⅜” Tiny Gold Tortoise Dots on Burgundy by Tula Pink for Renaissance Ribbons